justthinkj/babystrikesback/README.md

 # babystrikesback
-A simple version of the classic alien invasion game built using PyGame
+A simple version of the classic Alien Invasion game built using PyGame